schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/esp32s3_devkit.md

     at least 8 MB of flash memory, making it possible to use OTA updates.

 !!!warning "Reserved Pins"
-    Modules with 8 MB of PSRAM or 16 MB or more of flash memory use an octal SPI interface.
-On these modules, pins GPIO 35, 36, and 37, which are usually wired to the DevKit board's pin header, are in use for the internal communication between ESP32-S3 and SPI flash/PSRAM memory.
-Thus these pins are **not** available for external use, even though they are wired to the DevKit board's pin header.
+    ESP32-S3 modules with 8 MB of PSRAM use an octal SPI interface.
+On these modules, pins GPIO 35, 36, and 37, which are usually wired to the board's pin header, are in use for the internal communication between ESP32-S3 and PSRAM.
+Therefore, these pins are **not** available for external use, even though they are wired to the board's pin header.

 !!!warning "Avoid UART0"
     Avoid using UART0 (GPIO43, GPIO44) to connect a peripheral, as it is